jvican/jvican.github.io/content/post/reduce-compile-times.md

 ## Conclusion

 Shapeless is a great library that enables use cases that before were too difficult for the majority of Scala developers.
+These use cases save a lot of boilerplate.

-It has relieved these users from learning macros and getting familiar with the internals of the compiler to do both basic generic and advanced typelevel programming in Scala.
+Shapeless has relieved these users from learning macros and getting familiar with the internals of the compiler to do both basic generic and advanced typelevel programming in Scala.

 However, the techniques used in Shapeless cause slow compilation times and may give an impression that the Scala compiler is terribly slow.
 These